 Want to write a novel but don’t know where to start?
 Or are you halfway through a great idea but find yourself stuck?
 Find out how to plan, write, edit and publish a novel in this in-depth one day workshop which will incorporate readings, creative exercises, discussions and a short one-on-one tutorial with the tutor.

-You will learn useful skills in novel writing, including planning, editing and how to get published, while creating a novel plan, individual scenes and character sketches.
+You will learn useful skills in novel writing, including planning, editing and advice about how to get published, while creating a novel plan, individual scenes and character sketches.

 About the tutor